Best Scope for 223 Remington – Top 4 Optics in 2023

 Glass Clarity & Reticle

 This scope definitely passes that test with flying colors.
 During my late evening testing, I had no problem seeing the reticle.
 The glass is also very clear, so you won’t have any issues with trying to see your target through a cloudy lens.
+Nonetheless, when compared to high-end scopes, there’s a slight difference in color fidelity and brightness.

 via: Mrgunsngear Channel